metalmind/comp2510_final_project_Hospital_Management_System/docs/project_report.md

 *Describe the design approach and implementation steps*.

 Our design approach relies heavily on every section being as modular as possible and maintaining strong coding standards.
+Each section is separated into its own files and grouped together with related functions such as menu, patient, doctor, schedule and tools.

 ### 2. Features Implemented